The Purpose of the Curricular Enhancement Program (CEP) is two fold:

 - By attending special lectures related to psychology and providing a 500-word written summary of the lecture to turnitin.com.
 Announcements regarding CEP lectures will be sent to you via email through the CEP Resource Course.
 Make sure you summarize the lectures in your own words and quote where appropriate.
 Plagiarized work will receive no credit with no re-write opportunity for the same lecture.

 Bonus Credit: There is a one-time opportunity to earn 1 CEP bonus credit.
 To get this bonus credit, simply show up to all appointments on time and participate in studies after you sign up for them.
-Experimenters will note no-shows, failure to respond, and lateness in Sona system.
+Experimenters will note no-shows, failure to respond, disrespecting the research process, and lateness in Sona system.
 If you have a "clean record", you will automatically earn 1 CEP credit at the end of the semester.
 If you have 8 CEP credits and a clean record at the end of the semester, you will have completed the CEP requirement.

 Note: Any student who is under 18 years cannot participate in a research study.
 Therefore, they must choose the lecture or article summary options to complete the CEP requirement.

-You may choose to complete this 9-credit requirement in any combination of the three methods listed above.
+You may choose to complete this 9-credit requirement in any combination of the methods listed above.
 All credit-tracking will be conducted through http://sju.sona-systems.com system.
 Therefore, you must create an account with http://sju.sona-systems.com as early as possible in the semester (see "Getting Started" on the left).
 The 9 CEP credits must be completed by 5pm on the last day of classes.
 Failure to complete all 9 CEP credits by the deadline will result in a grade of "Incomplete" for the course.